• Please Don’t Stop the Music

 • Mythbusting Intersectionality with Kimberlé Crenshaw

-African American Policy Forum, Critical Pedagogies Group, Centre for Intersectionality and Social Policy Studies, The Centre for Research on Race and Law, London, 28 May 2019
+African American Policy Forum & The Centre for Research on Race and Law, 28 May 2019

 Speakers: Kimberlé Crenshaw, Barby Asante, Sumi Cho, Daniel HoSang, Gail Lewis, Phyll Opoku-Gyimah, Emilia Roig, Barbara Tomlinson